judeabii/SpiraPlan-API/README.md

 We can import all these individual files in a main py file and make use of all these separate programs.

 With API, we can get different types of reports/information and tweak them accordingly.
-The ones here are the most basic information that will help any test management project.
+The ones here provide the most basic information that will help any test management project.

-View the SpiraPlan API documentation here: [SpiraPlan API](https://api.inflectra.com/spira/services/v5_0/RestService.aspx)
+View the complete SpiraPlan API documentation here: [SpiraPlan API](https://api.inflectra.com/spira/services/v5_0/RestService.aspx)